-- 2.3.4 FRRs shall apply to the sides of primary and secondary elements which are exposed to fire. - 2.3.5 When different FRRs apply on each side of a fire separation, being a wall, the higher rating shall apply to both sides. - 2.3.6 Floors shall have an FRR for exposure from the underside. - 2.3.7 The FRR of a primary element integral with a fire separation shall be no less than that of the fire separation. - 2.3.8 Except as required by Paragraph 4.3.3, areas of external wall not permitted to be unprotected areas shall be rated for fire exposure from within a firecell.
+- 2.3.4 FRRs shall apply to the sides of primary and secondary elements which are exposed - 2.3.5 When different FRRs apply on each side of a fire separation, being a wall, the higher rating shall apply to both sides. - 2.3.6 Floors shall have an FRR for exposure from the underside. - 2.3.7 The FRR of a primary element integral with a fire separation shall be no less than that of the fire separation.